Bebolicious/PoeDiscordBot/README.md

 # PoeDiscordBot
-Needs AppSettings.json with client secret and env.
+Needs AppSettings.json/Key vault with client secret and env.

 Serve with "node ."